 Step-by-Step Guide: How Ob-gyn Practices Can Access HHS Federal Relief Funds

-- Complete the Provider Attestation Portal to confirm that you received funds previously and you agree to the Terms and Conditions for your first distribution of funds.
-This must be completed within 45 days of payment allocation.
+- If you previously received a direct deposit from HHS, complete the Provider Attestation Portal to confirm that you received funds and you agree to the Terms and Conditions for your first distribution of funds.

 - Gather the following materials to submit in the General Distribution Portal:

 - Your practice’s “Gross Receipts or Sales” or “Program Service Revenue” that was submitted on your federal income tax return

 - Estimated practice revenue losses in March and April 2020 due to COVID

 - A copy of your practice’s most recently filed federal income tax return

 - A listing of the TINs of any subsidiary practices that have received federal relief funds but do not file separate tax returns

 - Complete the General Distribution Portal